-In August 2020 the Company and Adimab entered into Amendment One to the Development and Option Agreement, which extended the period of time for the Company to evaluate candidate antibodies in advance of electing to exercise the option to acquire exclusive rights to licensed antibodies (the "Evaluation Term"), but did not otherwise change the terms of the Adimab License.
-The Evaluation Term was then further extended in December 2020 by entering into Amendment Two to the Development and Option Agreement, through delivery of a non-refundable payment of \$100 by the Company to Adimab, which was creditable toward the option fee.
+In August 2020, the Company and Adimab entered into Amendment One to the Development and Option Agreement, which extended the period of time for the Company to evaluate candidate antibodies in advance of electing to exercise the option to acquire exclusive rights to licensed antibodies (the "Evaluation Term"), but did not otherwise change the terms of the Adimab License.
+The Evaluation Term was then further extended in December 2020 by entering into Amendment Two to the Development and Option Agreement, through delivery of a non-refundable payment of \$100,000 by the Company to Adimab, which was creditable toward the option fee.
 The non-refundable payment was recorded immediately as research and development expense in the consolidated statements of operations.

-Under the terms of the Adimab License, the Company must pay both an upfront fee and final fee of \$200 for all research programs.
-The Company must also pay Adimab milestone fees with respect to each research program ranging from \$150 to \$200 based on the achievement of technical milestones by Adimab for the applicable research program.
-In order to exercise any options in the Adimab Agreement, the Company must pay a \$500 fee for each target option exercised.
+Under the terms of the Adimab License, the Company must pay both an upfront fee and final fee of \$200,000 for all research programs.
+The Company must also pay Adimab milestone fees with respect to each research program ranging from \$150,000 to \$200,000 based on the achievement of technical milestones by Adimab for the applicable research program.
+In order to exercise any options in the Adimab Agreement, the Company must pay a \$500,000 fee for each target option exercised.

-For each target option exercised, the Company is also obligated to pay certain milestones ranging from \$1,000 to \$4,000 for certain clinical and commercialization achievements.
+For each target option exercised, the Company is also obligated to pay certain milestones ranging from \$1.0 million to \$4.0 million for certain clinical and commercialization achievements.
 Additionally, for licensed products sold during the applicable royalty term, the Company must pay Adimab royalties at percentages in the low-to-mid single digits.

 The Adimab Agreement will expire upon the expiration of any options or if an option is exercised, on a country-by-country and licensed product-by-licensed product basis on the expiration of the last royalty term for a licensed product in the particular country.
-As of December 31, 2020, the Company has not exercised any target options or recorded any milestone or royalty payments pursuant to the Adimab Agreement.
+As of December 31, 2021, the Company exercised one target option, but has not recorded any milestone or royalty payments pursuant to the Adimab Agreement.